Got Questions? We've Got Answers!

-While our lives are currently being affected in so many ways, it’s the perfect time to turn to those who have valuable and positive insights to share with us.
-At Art in Voyage, we’re fortunate to have a list of incredibly past guests who we will be featuring over the next few weeks!
-Health, fitness and wellness, finances, cooking, and travel are the topics we will be shedding light on.
+While our lives are currently being affected in so many ways, it's the perfect time to turn to those who have valuable and positive insights to share with us.
+At Art in Voyage, we're fortunate to have a list of incredible past guests who we will be featuring over the next few weeks!
+Health, fitness and wellness, financial, cooking, and travel are the topics we will be shedding light on.

 To kick things off, we're featuring Brad Ledwith, Financial Advisor from Ledwith Financial Wealth Management.

 Trust us, you're going to love Brad's party analogy in his last answer!

 During what has been announced as one of the greatest economic challenges since 1930, what can people do to stay financially sound right now during the COVID-19 pandemic?

 Obviously, the best way to endure economic challenges is before they happen.
 Most of the economic issues of my business career have come as a huge surprise.
 Vow to yourself now, that you will get through this and then you will have 6-12 months of emergency funds for emergencies.
 A credit card with a limit on it is not an emergency fund!

 As for maneuvering, my suggestion is to always sell your major losers…you know those ones you’ve held on to since 2008 waiting for them to come back.
 Wake up folks, it’s been 10 years and they still haven’t come back.
 BP Oil is that one for me.
 It’s done nothing for 10 years.
-This market downward trend has allowed me to free myself from stocks that aren’t producing like they used to.
+This financial market downward trend has allowed me to free myself from stocks that aren’t producing like they used to.

 For those of us with cash on hand, what would be your best recommendation?